100 Notable alumni of

 -

-Justise Jon Winslow is an American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
-He played college basketball for the Duke Blue Devils, with whom he won the 2015 NCAA Championship.
+Justise Jon Winslow is an American professional basketball player who last played for the Wisconsin Herd of the NBA G League.
+He played college basketball for the Duke Blue Devils, with whom he won the 2015 NCAA championship.

 -